Deploy

 5. Rebuild your app

-Now you can follow the steps for iOS or Android to build and upload your app to the respective app stores.
+Now you can follow the steps for iOS or Android to run the app locally or build and upload your app to the respective app stores.